top of page

 The purpose of the 'Mbuya Nehanda Afrikan Women & Reparations Project' is to develop co-produced knowledge about Afrikan women's gendered right to a remedy and reparations which centers Afrikan-Centered Women's perspectives, narratives and cosmologies; in addition to strengthening Afrikan women's political participation and decision-making power in the International Social Movement for Afrikan Reparations (ISMAR).

-The M.E.T's 'Preparation for Reparations' Podcast in association with Soul Law discusses all things reparations, particularly focusing on developments in the International Social Movement for Afrikan Reparations (ISMAR), in link with the Peoples Reparations International Movement (PRIM); and provides concrete suggestions for those seeking to deepen their reparations knowledge and advocacy in furtherance of effecting and securing holistic reparatory justice.
+The MET's 'Preparation for Reparations Podcast' is produced in association with Soul Law discusses all things reparations, particularly focusing on developments in the International Social Movement for Afrikan Reparations (ISMAR), in link with the Peoples Reparations International Movement (PRIM); and provides concrete suggestions for those seeking to deepen their reparations knowledge and advocacy in furtherance of effecting and securing holistic reparatory justice.

 Maangamizi Awareness Month

 The MET promotes the annual observance and commemoration of Maaangamizi Awareness Month in Mosiah (August).

 Being the Reparatory Justice Change Maangamizi Counteraction Programme

 This programme focuses on identifying Maangamizi Crime Scenes, developing interventions to counteract the presence or occurence of the Maangamizi and supporting groups and individuals to play their role in transforming Such crimes scenes into Glocal Reparatory Justice Alternative Progression Zones.